cartercompbio/PSTP_bootcamp_2024/Additional_Resources/R_resources.md

 * [Data Visualization with ggplot2](https://rstudio.github.io/cheatsheets/html/data-visualization.html)
 * [Markdown Documents in R](https://rstudio.github.io/cheatsheets/html/rmarkdown.html)

-Posit also has a variety of other cheat sheets (using Keras for Machine learning, Connecting to Apache Spark with R, Shiny for dashboard development, etc).
+Rstudio's site also has a variety of other cheat sheets (using Keras for Machine learning, Connecting to Apache Spark with R, Shiny for dashboard development, etc).
 I just listed the ones I found most relevant here

 ## Reference Books